SoleraFinance/solera-avs-hackathon/README.md

 ### What is Solera AVS?

-Solera AVS is a decentralized coordination layer backed by Eigen Layer stakers.
+Solera AVS is a decentralized coordination layer backed by EigenLayer stakers.
 It is responsible for maintaining a coherent state across multiple blockchains and validate all protocol operations

 <br/><br/>
 ## High Level Flow